FACT CHECK: Foreign Interference And 'Opposition Research' Are Not The Same

 In 2016, however, the Russian government also launched a broad wave of "active measures" from outside the U.S. and used sophisticated tools only found in the arsenal of a major government.
 Its ultimate goal was to help elect Trump.

 Trump's campaign counted on the boost it got from WikiLeaks in 2016, according to the report by Justice Department special counsel Robert Mueller.
-Donald Trump Jr. also accepted the offer of a meeting, via interlocutors, in order to get "dirt" on Hillary Clinton.
+Donald Trump Jr. also accepted the offer of a meeting, via intermediaries, in order to get "dirt" on Hillary Clinton.

 The source for WikiLeaks' revelations, which embarrassed Democratic and other targets inside the United States, was Russia's military intelligence agency, the GRU.
 The agency had stolen the material in cyberattacks that compromised the Democratic National Committee and others.